This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 There are now more than 10,000 aires across Europe, and many of them are like free campsites, with services often provided at no extra cost.

-The costs and arrangements at each aire differ, so make sure to read the rules when you arrive.
-Aires cannot be booked and work on a first come, first served basis.
+The costs and arrangements in each aire differ, so make sure to read the rules when you arrive.
+Aires cannot be booked and work on a first-come, first served basis.

 Park4Night is a great app for finding aires, or use All The Aires books to identify where you want to stay.